SmartThings uses wireless technologies to communicate with connected smart devices. These technologies are Z-Wave and ZigBee.

 - Z-Wave: Up to 232 devices.
 The controller counts toward the total number of devices on the network; in other words, up to 231 devices could be connected with a single SmartThings Hub.

 - ZigBee: ZigBee networks do not have a concrete limit on the number of devices.
 Some users may have hundreds of devices, or more, on a single network.
-However, larger networks will require more wireless repeaters to ensure optimal signal range and strength.
+However, larger networks will require wireless repeaters to ensure connectivity and optimal signal range and strength.

 What is the difference between Z-Wave and Z-Wave Plus?